quiquee/obc-docs/FAQ/chaincode_FAQ.md

 ##### Does OBC support smart contract?
 Yes.
 Chaincode is OBC’s interpretation of the smart contract method/algorithm, with additional features.

 Chaincodes are codes deployed on an OBC network, where they are executed and validated by chain validators together during the consensus process.
-Developers can use chaincodes to develop business contracts, assets, and collectively-manag
+Developers can use chaincodes to develop business contracts, asset definitions, and collectively-managed decentralized applications

 &nbsp;
 ##### How do I create a business contract on OBC?